DinoCodeAdvisor/IoT_Proyects/README.md

    *Folder:* `temperature_logger/`
    *Description:* Reads the internal temperature sensor of a Raspberry Pi Pico W and uploads data to ThingSpeak every 180 seconds.

+2. **Network Connection**
+   *Folder:* `network_connection/`
+   *Description:* Allows the user to connect to an ESP32 server and interact with its internal LED.
+The data is then uploaded to a ThingSpeak chart.
+The user can turn the internal LED on or off via a web interface and monitor the status of the LED.

 ---

 ## Getting Started